-As a global company with substantial operations outside the U.S., we face foreign currency risk exposure from fluctuating currency exchange rates, primarily the U.S. dollar against the euro, Japanese yen, and British pound, and the British pound against the euro.
+As a global company with substantial operations outside the U.S., we face foreign currency risk exposure from fluctuating currency exchange rates, primarily the U.S. dollar against the euro, Japanese yen, British pound, and Swiss franc, and the British pound against the euro.
 While we manage a portion of these exposures through hedging and other risk management techniques, significant fluctuations in currency rates can have a substantial impact, either positive or negative, on our revenue, cost of sales, and operating expenses.
-Over the past two years, we have seen significant foreign currency rate fluctuations as the U.S. dollar strengthened compared to several other foreign currencies, including the euro, British pound, and Japanese yen.
+Over the past two years, we have seen significant foreign currency rate fluctuations between the U.S. dollar and several other foreign currencies, including the euro, British pound, and Japanese yen.
 While there is uncertainty in the future movements in foreign exchange rates, these fluctuations could negatively impact our future consolidated results of operations.

-The impact of the Venezuelan financial crisis, including the significant deterioration of the bolívar, resulted in a charge of \$203.9 million in the three months ended March 31, 2016.
+The impact of the Venezuelan financial crisis, including the significant deterioration of the bolívar, resulted in a charge of \$203.9 million in the first quarter of 2016.
 See Note 12 to the consolidated condensed financial statements for additional information related to the charge.
 We anticipate that the revenue from Venezuela for the remainder of 2016 will be de minimis.
-As of March 31, 2016, our Venezuelan subsidiaries represented less than 0.3 percent of our consolidated assets and liabilities.
+As of June 30, 2016, our Venezuelan subsidiaries represented less than 0.2 percent of our consolidated assets and liabilities.
 We continue to monitor Venezuela's economy and other deteriorating economies.
 It is possible that additional charges may be recorded in the future.
 Any additional charges are not expected to have a material adverse effect on our future consolidated results of operations.